alpdenizz/RuleMiningTool/README.md

 Open terminal and type `sh RunnerForNotWindows.sh`
 OR: Open terminal and type `sh BuildAndRun.sh`

+**For Windows with monitoring:**
+Double click on BuildAndRunWithMonitor.bat

 ## How to build
 **For Eclipse IDE:**
 You can import it as an Eclipse project and run from `src/theFirst/RuM.java`